Terms & Conditions for the Ecare group of companies (trading as Curam).

 Curam operates a zero-tolerance policy toward:

-- abusive or discriminatory behaviour.
+• Abusive or discriminatory behaviour.

-- Unlawful conduct.
+• Unlawful conduct.
+Substance misuse.

-- Providing care while under the influence of alcohol or drugs.
+• Providing care while under the influence of alcohol or drugs.

 4.4 Suspension and Termination

-- Breaches these Terms.
+• Breaches these Terms.

-- Attempts to circumvent platform fees or insurance.
+• Attempts to circumvent platform fees or insurance.

-- Poses safeguarding risks.
+• Poses safeguarding risks.

 5.1 Self-Employed Carers

 Platform standards, monitoring systems, AI tools, insurance access and payment systems do not create employment, worker status or agency relationships.
+Any quality standards or safeguarding requirements are imposed solely to meet legal, regulatory and safety obligations and do not constitute supervision, direction or control for employment law purposes.

 5.2 PAYE Route